apache/incubator-gluten/docs/CPP_CODING_STYLE.md

 ## Exceptions

-* The exception specifications are changing, the difference between various CPP standards is big, so Gluten use exception cautiously.
+* The exception specifications are changing always, the difference between various CPP standards is big, so Gluten use exception cautiously.
 * Prefer `return code` to throwing exceptions.
 * Prefer compile-time checking to run-time checking.